-The Company has a subsidiary, 1253661 B.C.
-Ltd., a wholly owned corporation incorporated under the laws of British Columbia, and a 50% equity interest in Carbon Fund Advisors, a private company incorporated under the laws of the State of Delaware.
+The Company has two subsidiaries, 1253661 B.C.
+Ltd. and Blue Dot Carbon Corp. ("Blue Dot"), each a wholly owned corporation incorporated under the laws of British Columbia.
 See "Description of the Business - Other Agreements & Investments".

 The Company may incorporate one or more subsidiary companies to facilitate its activities as required.